Miss Chinese International Pageant 1998

-Miss Chinese International Pageant 1998 was held on January 25, 1998 in Hong Kong.
+Miss Chinese International Pageant 1998 was held on January 25, 1998, in Hong Kong.
+It was the tenth annual pageant, and had 17 contestants.

 The pageant was broadcast live through TVB and was streamed for the first time in Malaysia.
 Miss Chinese International 1997 Monica Lo of Toronto, Ontario, Canada crowned Louisa Luk of San Francisco, USA as the new winner.
 Luk is the first winner from the United States and San Francisco's only winner, as of 2010.